Atmospheric Composition and Chemistry Observations and Modelling Conference (ACCOMC 2025)

 • Atmospheric modelling and inversion techniques

-• Conference fees are $150 per person including costs of a conference dinner on Thursday, 4 December.
+• $150 per person including costs of a conference dinner on Thursday, 4 December.

-• Attendance registrations and abstracts submissions close Friday, 31 October.
+Attendance registrations and abstracts submissions are now closed.

 Supported by